vkluchenkov/oleynikova-event/README.md

 ## Description

-Fairly simple multilingual landing page for dance event — with a few complications such as sending emails through Sendinblue integration, saving form submissions to Notion and processing PayPal / Stripe payments.
+Fairly simple multilingual landing page for a dance event — with a few complications such as sending emails through Sendinblue integration (emails generated with MJML), saving form submissions in Notion and processing PayPal / Stripe payments.

 ## Stack